Office of Responsible Research Practices

-The Ohio State University’s Human Research Protection Program (HRPP) is committed to supporting the active engagement of communities in Ohio State research and to promoting research designed to engage the communities served by Ohio State.
-Community engagement can be broadly defined as “the process of working collaboratively with groups of people who are affiliated by geographic proximity, special interests, or similar situations with respect to issues affecting their well-being” (CDC: Principles of Community Engagement, 1997).
+The best way to do that is to partner with people and communities served by Ohio State.
+Community engagement is defined by the CDC as the process of working collaboratively with groups of people who are affiliated by geographic proximity, special interests, or similar situations with respect to issues affecting their well-being.

 IRB members and/or consultants with CBPR expertise are asked to review community-based participatory research projects at Ohio State.
 The following resources can provide researchers and IRB members with information to develop, implement, and support CBPR.
-Office of Responsible Research Practices (ORRP) staff members are also available to assist with education, project-specific questions, and submission requirements related to CBPR, such as the following:
+The Office of Responsible Research Practices (ORRP) is also available to assist with education, project-specific questions, and submission requirements related to CBPR, such as the following:

 • Regulatory considerations related to researcher engagement, performance sites, and involvement of vulnerable populations